raphael-group/superdendrix/README.md

 ### Downloading required data

-An example dataset for testing SuperDendrix can be downloaded using the following command.
+We provide an example dataset for testing SuperDendrix which can be downloaded using the following command.

     snakemake all

 ## Commands

-SuperDendrix modules are run using the following commands:
+The following sections describes the three modules of SuperDendrix and provides instructions for testing them on the provided example dataset.

 ### Module 1

-Compute CERES z-scores and identify the six-sigma genes.

-`Rscript utils/compute_CERES_zscores.R`

-Fitting CERES dataset with mixtures of t-distributions to find differental dependencies.

-`Rscript src/fit_tmm.R`

-Fitting CERES dataset with mixtures of Gaussian distributions to score differential dependencies.

-    python utils/fit_gmm.py -pf ${PHENOTYPE} -o ${OUTPUT_FILE}

-Annotating mutations with OncoKB database of cancer mutations.

-    Rscript src/oncokb_maf_annotator.R
+Module 1 of SuperDendrix scores dependencies from results of gene perturbation experiments and constructs mutation features (and optionally cancer-type features) using the OncoKB database of reported cancer mutations.

+We provide a bashscript for running module 1 on the example dataset which can be executed using the following command.
+`bash module_1.sh`

 ### Modules 2 and 3

-Generating randomized feature matrices using the curveball method.

-    python utils/generate_null_matrices.py -m ${FEATURES} -p ${CYCLE} -o ${OUTPUT_FILE} -pre ${PREFIX} -rs ${RANDSEED}

-Identifying an association between differential dependency and a set of genomic features and conducting model selection and evaluation of statistical significance.

-    python src/superdendrix.py -t ${THREADS} -T ${PHENOTYPE} -Tc ${GENE} -m ${FEATURES} -gf ${FEATURELIST} -p ${CYCLE} -cp ${CP} -d ${DIRECTION} -k ${SETSIZE} -nm ${NULLMATRICES} -rs ${RANDSEED} -x -curve -o ${OUTPUT_FILE}

-## Demo
+Module 2 identifies a set of approximately mutually exclusive mutation features (and optionally cancer-type features) that are associated with a differential dependency profile.

+Module 3 contains two steps: first is a model selection to select the features that contribute significantly to the association identified from the second module.
+The second step evaluates the statistical significance of the association between the differential dependency and the selected set of features.

-A bashscript for an example analysis of BRAF dependency profile from the 20Q2 release of DepMap dataset is provided in the demo directory.
+Modules 2 and 3 for the BRAF differential dependency profile from the example dataset can be run in a single bashscript using the following command.
+`bash modules_2_3.sh`